THEOplayer/documentation/getting-started/01-sdks/02-android/04-how-to-enable-native-rendering.md

 In order to enable native rendering on Android, make sure you are at least using version 2.42.2 or higher.

-Before you start, add the following transitive theoplayer dependency to the build.gradle file:
+Before you start, if you are using an sdk from version 2.42.2 up to 2.73.x, please add the following transitive theoplayer dependency to the build.gradle file:

 ```java
 dependencies {